part of a cart

 Fix a cart that won't start

-- Read the target text A Cart That Won't Start then have the children act out the story.
+- Have the children act out the story.

 Read target words in texts

-- Engage the children in reading the target text Part of a Cart (see text below) together with the group.
+- Engage the children in reading the A Cart Won’t Start target text with you.

-- Have the children make a list of the words spelled with -art.
+- Have the children make a list of the -art words in the text.

 Write about the activity using target words